webpack/webpack-dev-server/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Thank you for submitting a pull request!

-  Please note that this template is not optional.
-  Please fill out _ALL_ fields, or your pull request may be rejected.
+  Please note that this template is not optional and all _ALL_ fields must be filled out, or your pull request may be rejected.

   Please do not delete this template.
-Please do remove this header to acknowledge this message.`
+  Please do remove this header to acknowledge this message.

-  Please note that we are NOT accepting new FEATURE requests at this time.
   Please place an x, no spaces, in all [ ] that apply -->

 - [ ] This is a **bugfix**
+- [ ] This is a **feature**
 - [ ] This is a **code refactor**
 - [ ] This is a **test update**
-- [ ] This is a **typo fix**
+- [ ] This is a **docs update**
 - [ ] This is a **metadata update**

 ### For Bugs and Features; did you add new tests?